sofiadscribner/insights-unlocked-blog/_posts/2025-02-03-tableau-tutorial.md

 ![Figure 3](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/tab-3.png)

 Let's say that the executives at the Superstore have asked us to create a sales KPI dashboard.

+##### Time Series

 Let's start by making a line graph that will show the sales over time.
 On the left, we have all of our dimensions and measures.
 In the middle of the screen, we have the chart that we're creating.

 Start by double-clicking Sales and Order Date.
 Order Date should automatically populate in the columns section at the top of the screen and Sales goes to the rows.